-- A7.119 Condition C1.20 C1.35 requires CPs providers to send annual best tariff notifications to subscribers who are consumers in "a prominent manner." - A7.120 In complying with this requirement, we expect CPs providers to provide information in the annual best tariff notification with the following given first: - a) the message that the contract is not subject to a fixed commitment period; and - b) the current monthly subscription price under that contract. - A7.121 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A7.122 Where an annual best tariff notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) a message that the fixed commitment period for that contract has ended; - b) the current monthly subscription price paid by the subscriber under that contract;
+- A6.120 Condition C1.20 C1.35 requires Providers to send Annual Best Tariff Notifications to Subscribers who are Consumers in "a prominent manner." - A6.121 In complying with this requirement, we expect CPs providers to provide information in the Annual Best Tariff Notifications with the following given first: - a) the message that the contract is not subject to a fixed Commitment Period; and - b) the current monthly subscription price under that contract. - A6.122 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A6.123 Where an annual best tariff notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) a message that the fixed Commitment Period for that contract has ended; - b) the current monthly subscription price paid by the Subscriber under that contract; - c) details of the options available to the Subscriber; - d) a message that further information is available, including tariffs that the provider is required to tell the Subscriber about, and an indication of where that information is available. - A6.124 The remaining information required by Condition C1.18 C1.33 should be made available to the Subscriber in a single location, which is referred to in paragraph 1.84d A6.123d. - A6.125 Condition C1.20 C1.35 also requires CPs providers to send Annual Best Tariff Notifications to Subscribers who are Consumers via a Durable Medium "that is separate and distinct from any other communication".
+This does not prevent CPs providers from aggregating notifications in line with this guidance.

-19 See paragraphs A2.13 to A2.15 A7.87-A7.89 for an explanation of this term.
+16 See paragraphs 1.55 1.57 A6.89-A6.91 for an explanation of this term.

-20-CPs Providers may also choose to aggregate notifications (including aggregating an end-of-contract and annual best tariff notification) in other circumstances, subject to compliance with the General Conditions and the remainder of this guidance.
+17 CPs Providers may also choose to aggregate notifications (including aggregating an End-of-Contract and Annual Best Tariff Notifications) in other circumstances, subject to compliance with the General Conditions and the remainder of this guidance.